aws/aws-lambda-dotnet/README.md

   * Tutorial for building a Web API and **not** using ASP.NET Core.
 * [Modular Powershell in AWS Lambda Functions](https://rollingwebsphere.home.blog/2020/01/18/aws-lambda-functions-with-modular-powershell/) By Brian Olson, January 2020
   * Tutorial for using modular powershell functions in AWS Lambda.
+* [AWS Lambda for .NET Developers](https://marcroussy.com/2019/03/01/aws-lambda-for-dotnet-developers/) By Marc Roussy, March 2019
+  * An introduction to the basic concepts of building AWS Lambda functions with .NET Core.

 ### Templates & Repositories
 * [serverlessDotNetStarter](https://github.com/pharindoko/serverlessDotNetStarter) - By Florian Fuß